Who We Are

 - $400 million estimated to add paths to the Verrazano

-Widening the GWB during recabling vs. later as a stand alone project:
+Saving realized by widening the GWB during recabling vs. later as a stand alone project:

 - Historically low interest rates allow the PA to finance construction cheaply and without affecting their credit rating.